olalonde/pgtools/README.md

 * _object_ __config__

     An object with user, password, port, and host properties.
+This can also be a node-postgres compatible connection string.

 * _string_ __dbname__